From the Port's roots to today

-The Port of Long Beach celebrates its Centennial, culminating in June with a huge birthday party held on Pier E (now part of the Middle Harbor Redevelopment Project).
+The Port of Long Beach celebrates its Centennial, culminating in June with a huge birthday party held on Pier E (now part of Long Beach Container Terminal).
 Thousands of people attend the event, which features carnival rides, Port history exhibits and screenings of “Faces of the Port,” a documentary about the Port’s first century.

 The Port’s Clean Trucks Program reaches its final milestone on Jan.
 1, with the last older container trucks banned from Port terminals, meaning all 11,000 drayage trucks servicing the Port are now 2007 or newer vehicles.
 Over five years, the program has cut truck-related air pollution by 90 percent.

 In March, the Port welcomes the MSC Fabiola, a 1,200-foot-long, 12,500-TEU ship that at the time is the largest container vessel to call at a North American port.
 As more terminals at the Port become “Big Ship Ready,” even larger vessels will dock in Long Beach in the coming months.